Teradata/stacki-wiki/wiki/Development.md

 Which means the repository always has both a `master` and `develop` branch.
 So to checkout the code you will always have to checkout both branches.
-The idea is development happens in `develop` and only release code ever makes it to `master`.
+The idea is development happens in `develop` and only released code ever makes it to `master`.

 ```
 $ git clone git@github.com:Teradata/stacki.git